Counselling and psychotherapy are both talk therapy. A counsellor provides counselling whereas a clinical psychologist provides psychotherapy.

 Our counsellor does not provide 24-hour service.
 Should the client in need of immediate medical attention, please call emergency hotlines or check in to the nearest emergency department at general hospitals.

-The session will end sharp on time and client is required to make a full payment for the session.
+Full payment is done prior to the session and the session will end sharp on time and client is required to make a full payment for the session.
 As such, it is advisable that clients be on time for appointments in respect to the professional relationship.
 If extension is unavoidable, client will be billed the extension rate.